 What it’s good for: Self-portraits and long exposure shots.

-I always travel with my portable hard drive, and I like the Lacie Rugged Mini because I’m not particularly gentle with my gear.
-I frequently transfer data in the field, so it’s nice to have that extra protection.
-I also have a number of backup hard drives at home, just in case anything happens to my data while I’m traveling.
+I always travel with my portable hard drive, and I like the Lacie Rugged Mini because I’m not particularly gentle with my gear and I frequently transfer data in the field, so it’s nice to have that extra protection.
+I’d also recommend having a number of backup hard drives at home, just in case anything happens to your data while traveling — it’s been a lifesaver.

 I also recently made the switch to Samsung 2TB T5 Portable Solid-State Drives.
 These drives are solid state, so there is less risk of damaging your data.
 They are more expensive than external drives like the Licie, that have moving internal parts, but for me it’s well worth the peace of mind.
 Plus they are so much smaller (credit card sized)!
 Which I love for traveling.
 I never had any issues with my Lacie, but I had a few other external drives crash on me, so that motivated the switch.